VICTORY: Telstra Perth Fashion Festival Gives Fur the Cold Shoulder

 PETA wishes to say a huge thank-you to everyone who signed and shared the petition and also commends the Telstra Perth Fashion Festival for this compassionate decision.

 How to Help More Animals Used for Fur

 As more and more Australian designers, brands, and events decide to drop cruelly produced fur, it’s time we put pressure on those who are still lagging behind.

 Take action for animals in the following ways:

 - Ask New Zealand designer Annah Stretton to prove that she’s the animal lover she claims to be by also ditching fur from her collections.

-- Demand that labels Ellery and Vicky Mar listen to consumers and stop selling fur from abused animals and touting it as “fashion”.
+- Demand that label Vicky Mar listens to consumers and stops selling fur from abused animals and touting it as “fashion”.